Travel Kuoni

 • Clear all

-A day on safari at Chobe Game Lodge
+Chobe Game Lodge Safari

 Chobe Game Lodge offers riverboat safaris as well as 4×4 game drives and, as the only camp located inside Chobe National Park, there is the chance to see wildlife before anyone else arrives.
+Game drives will take you deep into the national park, which is home to the largest population of elephants in Africa.
+On the riverboat safaris, you will glide silently along the Chobe.
+You will stop for sundowners in a big open area where animals come to drink.

 Morning game drives set off at around 5.30am, stopping for coffee and biscuits in the bush halfway through, and in the afternoon you will leave at 3.30pm before returning to the lodge for sundowners.
 You will go deep into the national park, which is home to the largest population of elephants in Africa – around 120,000.
 You may see large herds of elephants as well as lions, buffaloes, wildebeest, giraffes, antelopes and, if you’re lucky, the occasional leopard lazing in the trees.
 Lechwe flats is a favourite game viewing area with guests and the landscapes are amazing too; you can see the beautiful Chobe River with views across to Namibia as you cross the dry, dusty plains.